This roasted red pepper pasta bursts with bright, smoky flavor and creamy richness in just 15 minutes!

 This roasted red pepper pasta recipe is quick and easy—it’s done in the amount of time it takes to boil the pasta.
 To make it:

 • Get your roasted red peppers ready.
-Roast 3 large bell peppers either on the stovetop or in your oven–see both methods in our guide: Roasted Peppers (Two Ways!).
+Roast 3 large bell peppers (follow our guide: Roasted Peppers (Two Ways!).
 Or, thoroughly drain and pat dry one 15-ounce jar of roasted red bell peppers.

 • Boil the pasta.
-Bring a large saucepan of water (about 4 quarts) to a rolling boil and season generously with kosher salt (about ½ to 1 tablespoon).
+Bring a large saucepan of water to a rolling boil and season generously with kosher salt (about 1/2 to 1 tablespoon).
 Add 12 ounces of rigatoni and bring back to boil.
 Stir occasionally until the pasta is cooked to al dente according to package instructions, about 9 to 10 minutes.
 Reserve 1 cup of the pasta cooking water before draining.

-• Soften the garlic.
-Set up a large food processor with the blade attachment.
-While the pasta is cooking, heat about 2 tablespoons of olive oil over medium heat until just shimmering.
+• Meanwhile, soften the garlic.
+Heat about 2 tablespoons of olive oil over medium heat until just shimmering.
 Add 4 crushed garlic cloves and stir until fragrant, about 30 seconds.
-Transfer both the garlic and olive oil to the food processor. crushed garlic cloves simmering in a bit of olive oil in a blue pot.
+Transfer both the garlic and olive oil to a food processor with the blade attachment.crushed garlic cloves simmering in a bit of olive oil in a blue pot.

 • Combine the pasta and sauce.
-When the pasta is ready, remember to reserve about 1 cup of the cooking water and drain.
-Return the pasta to the saucepan and pour the sauce over top.
-Turn the heat to low and add ¼ cup of grated parmesan.
+Return the drained pasta to the saucepan and pour the sauce over top.
+Turn the heat to low and add 1/4 cup of grated parmesan.
 Use a wooden spoon to mix well so that the pasta is fully coated in the sauce.
 Mix in the reserved pasta water, a splash at a time, as necessary until the pasta is nicely glossy (you likely won’t need all of the water). cooked roasted red pepper pasta topped with parmesan cheese in a blue pot with a wooden spoon.

 • Serve.
 Divide the pasta among serving bowls and top with fresh basil and more parmesan cheese, if you like.